Products

 8 Tips for Reducing Invisalign Pain

 While pain from Invisalign trays tends to be mild and temporary, some users may find it too uncomfortable.
-Here are some ways to deal with Invisalign pain:
+Here are some tips for reducing Invisalign pain:

 2. Take OTC Medications

 Consider taking over-the-counter (OTC) medicines for pain relief when the pain is most severe.
-OTC options include:
+OTC options include ibuprofen (Advil) and acetaminophen (Tylenol).

 Always ask your doctor if it is safe to take OTC pain relievers, especially if you currently take any other medications or have underlying medical conditions.